gpenessot/pipeline_meeting_to_summary/README.md

 - Extract text from audio chunks
 - Add punctuation to extracted text from audio chunk
 - Summarize each text chunks with a relevant model
+- Merge summaries

 # TODO
-- Merging summaries
+- Data pipeline to automate the process with Luigi
-- Data pipeline to automate the process
+- Data pipeline to automate the process with Airflow